The CPAP humidifier can help alleviate important problems with CPAP therapy.

 I would even suggest to increase the humidification settings when:

-This video explains the settings of the Respironics M Series CPAP Humidifier:
+The following video explains the settings of the Respironics M Series CPAP Humidifier:

 The humidifier settings depends on many things, such as whether your bedroom is climate controlled or not and what your preferences are.